bitrise-io/devcenter/_articles/reviews/expose.md

       envman add --key MY_RELEASE_NOTE --valuefile ./some/file/path

 {% include message_box.html type="warning" title="Env var value size limit" content=" Note that env var values set through `envman` are limited to **10KB** by default in an effort to prevent issues with common tools.
 Different tools have different environment size constraints.
-For example, `Bash` will start to fail on OS X once the environments set exceed \~120KB (in total, not a single variable) **For larger data**, however, you should use files or other solutions, and use environment variables to point to the file, to the ID, or to the location of the stored data. "%}
+For example, `Bash` will start to fail on OS X once the environments set exceed \~120KB (in total, not a single variable). **For larger data**, however, you should use files or other solutions, and use environment variables to point to the file, to the ID, or to the location of the stored data. "%}

 ## Using exposed environment variables